Dagger linear logic for categorical quantum mechanics

 Conditions {\bf [F.1]} and {\bf [F.2]} in Lemma \ref{Lemma: Frobenius} are diagrammatically represented as follows:

-\begin{lemma} The composite of Frobenius functors is a Frobenius functor. \end{lemma} \begin{proof} Composition is defined as the usual linear functor composition.
-It is straightforward to check the necessary axioms for a Frobenius linear functor hold. \end{proof}
+Frobenius functors compose: the composition is defined as the usual composition of linear functors \cite{CS97}.

 It is immediate from Lemma \ref{Lemma: linear adjoints} that Frobenius functors preserve linear duals.
 In fact if $F: \X \to \Y$ is a Frobenius functor and $A \dashvv B$ is a linear dual, as the duals $F_\ox(A) \dashvv F_\oa(B)$ and $F_\oa(A) \dashvv F_\ox(B)$ now coincide, we just obtain the one dual $F(A) \dashvv F(B)$.
-In the case when the Frobenius functor is between $*$-autonomous categories which are cyclic we expect the functor to be {\bf cyclor preserving} in the following sense:
+In the case when the Frobenius functor is between cyclic $*$-autonomous categories we expect the functor to be {\bf cyclor-preserving} in the following sense:

-where the vertical arrows are respectively the maps:
+where the left and right vertical arrows are respectively the maps:

-The cyclor preserving condition maybe pictorially represented as follows:
+The cyclor preserving condition may be pictorially represented as follows: